blocknetdx/documentation/README.md

 HTML.
 Once you're satisfied with the way your edits look in HTML, merge your new branch to your forked `draft` branch.
 Subsequently, create a pull request to merge from your forked repository `draft` branch into the original repository `draft` branch.

-If you're not familiar enough with for how to do this, feel free to create a [Github issue](https://github.com/blocknetdx/documentation/issues/new) with corrections, edits, or additions.
+If you're not familiar enough with how to do this, feel free to create a [Github issue](https://github.com/blocknetdx/documentation/issues/new) with corrections, edits, or additions.
 If you have a lot of content to add, the best method would be to enter the content into a Google Doc (with settings set to public comments allowed) and link that in your Github issue.

 ## Getting Started